Long Range Reconnaissance Patrol (Sri Lanka): Reformation

-After the ceasefire was canceled and hostilities resumed in 2006, LRRP was reformed and actively participating in the operations against the LTTE.
-The LRRP units headed by Special forces regiment and Commando regiment begin launched several attacks against LTTE leaders.
+After the ceasefire was canceled and hostilities resumed in 2006, the LRRP was reformed and actively participating in the operations against the LTTE.
+The LRRP units headed by the Special Forces regiment and Commando regiment launched several attacks against LTTE leaders.
 Renegade LTTE cadres of the Tamil Makkal Viduthalai Pulikal served as point-men for LRRP field teams and informants that successfully infiltrated the LTTE ranks.
 Head of the LTTE military intelligence, Col. Charles, was killed in one such attack.
 Cheliyan, the deputy leader of the Sea Tigers, was also believed to be killed in an LRRP attack, but the claim had been false.

 The LTTE accused the LRRP of targeting civilians in areas under their control but military spokesman Brigadier Udaya Nanayakkara denied any involvement in these incidents, stating that the LRRP only targets armed LTTE cadres.
 In June 2008, The LTTE accused LRRP units of killing 26 civilians in three attacks alleged attacks and have also blamed LRRP for killing of Tamil National Alliance member K. Sivanesan.
 It was also accused of assassinating Father M. X. Karunaratnam, the chairman of the Pro-LTTE North East Secretariat on Human Rights (NESOHR).

 Operations

 LRRP units have been successful in carrying out several attacks behind enemy lines.
-Operating in small groups, who go in and out of enemy territory clandestinely through jungle routes and seek their targets.
-These groups stay in camps in the jungles until they are ready to take their designated target.
+They operate in small groups, who go in and out of enemy territory clandestinely through jungle routes and seek their targets.
+These groups camp in the jungles until they are ready to take their designated target.
 Many of the attacks launched by LRRP units targeted high-profile LTTE commanders and were carried out in the manner of roadside ambushes.
 Before the 2002 ceasefire agreement was signed, the government denied allegations from the LTTE that military deep-penetration units were targeting their leaders.

 Shankar, head of the LTTE air wing, was killed in such an attack on 26 September 2001.
 Although his death was speculated to be a result of an internal struggle within the LTTE, the LTTE accused Army LRRP units of launching the attack that killed him.
 A senior sea tiger commander, Gangai Amaran, was another high-profile LTTE leader killed by the LRRP.
 Other LTTE commanders killed in LRRP attacks include Batticaloa District Intelligence Head Lt.
 Col. Nizam, LTTE Batticaloa-Ampara Communications Chief Major Mano and artillery specialist Major Sathiyaseelan.

 Former head of the LTTE political wing, S. P. Tamilselvan’s vehicle was attacked by LRRP units in May 2001.
 Tamilselvan was not in the vehicle at the time.
 LRRP units have also made failed assassination attempts on several other LTTE leaders including Col. Karuna, Col. Jeyam and Brig.
 Balraj.
 The LTTE has accused the LRRP of attempting to carry out attacks even against the LTTE leader, Velupillai Prabhakaran.

-List of Top LTTE commanders killed by LRRP:
+List of top LTTE commanders killed by LRRP: